Skip to main content

 Medications that target inflammation or the immune system are often used to treat AS.
 Your rheumatologist can walk you through the possible side effects of each and help you decide which treatment is right for you.

-Non-steroidal anti-inflammatory drugs (NSAIDs) are often very effective for treating AS, so they are recommended as first-line treatment.
-Examples include
+Nonsteroidal anti-inflammatory drugs (NSAIDs) are often very effective for treating AS.
+They’re recommended as first-choice treatment.
+Examples include:

 Research suggests that all NSAIDs are equally effective.
 Some people will need daily treatment, whereas others may take medication only when needed.